Benjamin-Italiaander/My_Notes/Linux/yubikey/EN_yubikey_otp.md

 OATH version:        5.7.4
 Password protection: disabled
 ```

-I recomend you will enable a password protection so if password protection is **disabled**, i would recomend to continue to the next step Enable OATH Password Protection
+If password protection is **disabled**, continue to the next step.

 ---

-## 2. Enable OATH Password Protection
+# 2. Enable OATH Password Protection

-This encrypts all your TOTP secrets stored on the YubiKey.
+This encrypts all TOTP secrets stored on the YubiKey.

 Run: